FLORIDA TRAPSHOOTERS ASSOCIATION BY-LAWS

 (17) March 26 2011 Amended Article XI Section 10.

 (18) March 24 2012 2, 3

 (21) March 28 2015 2,3,4 and 7

 (24) March 24 2018 2, 3, 4, and 6

 (26) March 26 2022 13 “Added Section 13 to Article XI”

 I, the undersigned, do hereby certify that I am the duly appointed and acting Secretary-Treasurer of the Florida Trapshooters Association, Incorporated under the laws of the State of Florida and organized under the Official Rules and By-laws of the Amateur Trapshooting Association of America.

-I further certify that the foregoing articles constitute the existing F.T.A.
-By-laws with amendments that supersede and rescind all previous by-laws for this corporation.
-The amended articles were adopted by a vote of two-thirds of the members attending a legal meeting held on 23, March 2019.
+I further certify that the foregoing articles constitute the existing F.T.A By-laws with amendments that supersede and rescind all previou8s by-laws for this corporation.
+The amended articles were adopted by a vote of two-thirds of the members attending a legal meeting held on 26, March 2022.